trimstray/nginx-admins-handbook/doc/RULES.md

   > If you want to logging of `ngx_http_rewrite_module` (at the `notice` level) you should enable `rewrite_log on;` in a `http`, `server`, or `location` contexts.

+  > A while ago, I found this interesting comment:
+  >
+  > _`notice` is much better than `debug` as the error level for debugging rewrites because it will skip a lot of low-level irrelevant debug info (e.g. SSL or gzip details; 50+ lines per request)._

   > Words of caution:
   >
   >   - never leave debug logging to a file on in production